 In case of a Loan contract, funds are deposited within the banking system but can be lent out to a 3rd entity that has to return the initial deposit and has to pay interest as agreed between parties.
 In other words, in this case, the availability of the good is shifted from the lender to the borrower for the duration of the contract. (ex.
 Fiduciary deposits)

 Today as $/€ 100 is deposited into the banking system and as there is practically no obligation to keep a 100 % of availability of the funds (Banks have come to a point where they operate with fresh funds lend to them by the Federal Reserve/National Banks), the cash reserve is close to *zero and even negative.
 Hence, the bankers’ fraudulent activity can be (as long as it is not discovered and banks do not fail) expanded exponentially.
 In other words, a bank deposit of $/€ 100 ends up as $/€ 999 of freshly created money.
 In fact, the present situation has even become worse since money has become “debt”.

 Additionally, both kinds of money contracts (deposits and loans) are used in a similar way to increase the creation of fresh money.

 Each time we have the creation of money/credit that is unbacked by real savings, entrepreneurs receive false signals, and the so created fresh money is misallocated.
 In other words, it is NOT used in those sectors of the economy where it is most needed.
 We see Bubbles.
 A modern example is the Real Estate sector compared to the food commodity sector.
 Although there was no real shortage of Real estate, and because interest rates stayed low for so long, a self-feeding price bubble was initiated.
 The price of real estate began to rise abnormally because of cheap credit and more and more funds were allocated to this sector.
 Other sectors, like Energy-Oil and food, became uninteresting.
 Oil refineries were not modernized and no new ones were built.
-Hence we not only see higher prices as a result of monetary inflation but also because of an equilibrium of supply and demand.
+Hence we not only see higher prices as a result of monetary inflation but also because of the equilibrium of supply and demand.